andavarapulikith/CodeBuilders/README.md

 - **Database**: MongoDB for data storage
 - **File Storage**: AWS S3 for storing large test case files
 - **Authentication**: JWT (JSON Web Tokens) for secure authentication

+## Deployment
+### Backend
+#### Create Docker Image:
+- Use AWS Elastic Container Registry (ECR) to create a Docker image of the backend.
+- Push the Docker image to your ECR repository.

+#### Deploy on EC2:
+- Set up an EC2 instance and assign an Elastic IP to it.
+- Pull the Docker image from ECR and run it on the EC2 instance.

+#### Domain Configuration:
+- Link  domain to the Elastic IP to create a backend link.

+### Frontend
+#### Deploy on Vercel:
+- Use Vercel to deploy the frontend application.
+- Configured the custom domain to link to Vercel.

+## Access the Application:
+**The application can be accessed**: https://www.likith.online/.